Drug crimes lawyer in Mississippi County, MO.

 Mississippi County, MO possession charges hinge on proving that you had control over the drugs.
 If the substances were located in a shared area or there’s ambiguity about ownership, we can argue that you were not in possession.
 Missouri law recognizes two types of possession:

-The prosecution must prove your guilt beyond a reasonable doubt.
-If the evidence is circumstantial or fails to directly link you to the drug crime in question, your lawyer can challenge the sufficiency of the case against you in Mississippi County, MO.
+To secure a conviction in Mississippi County, MO, the prosecution must demonstrate your guilt guilt beyond a reasonable doubt.
+If the evidence fails to definitively connect you to the crime or relies on speculation, your lawyer can challenge its adequacy.

 If threats or intimidation forced you to commit the alleged offense, a defense of duress may apply in Mississippi County, MO.
 Similarly, coercion due to an imminent threat of harm could justify your actions and mitigate your culpability.